microbit-foundation/dev-docs/latest-revision/latest-revision-editors.md

 ## If you’re using the micro:bit profile over BLE

-The BLE Profile for the micro:bit has also been update to ensure compatibility with both revisions of the board.
+The BLE Profile for the micro:bit has also been updated to ensure compatibility with both revisions of the board.
 We have published a binary that enables all BLE services available to the board and shows the connection status on the LED.

  [Download the updated version of the BLE all services hex](https://preview-tech.microbit.org/latest-revision/assets/bluetooth-services.hex)